unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 }
 ```

-As our next step, let's create a blank HTML page.
-Create **index.html**, feel free to use the following code
+As our next step, let's open our HTML page and add some boilerplate code.

+#### index.html

 ```markup
 <!DOCTYPE html>